 … to weathered

 What does any of this mean?
 What does anything ever mean?
-It means what you make of it… and here we have four broken barons and baronesses… We have four apostles of the apopcalypse: Matthew the Hova – the former tax collector turned Savior’s scribe, the former dealer turned voice of the Biblical business, man; Mark the Kanye – the follower of Peter, the son of the Roc boy; Luke the Spears – a figure of sacrifice, service and strength… representing the sacrificial Passion and Crucifixion, the simultaneous deification through self-denial; John… and John the Gaga – on one hand, the youngest of them all, the metamouthpiece, the supernatural scribe, thee who writes into fruition the human capability to transcend the physical world in an unyielding move towards divinity, on the other, “The gospel of Gaga, as told in Born This Way, goes something like this: ‘Humanity will be damned by its own self-doubt until Gaga the Savior delivers us with the might of her music.'” #ew It means we’re riding in on the backs of our Four Evangelists of the Apopcalypse – it means the Good Word Goon Squad never beasted so bad.
+It means what you make of it… and here we have four broken barons and baronesses… We have four apostles of the apopcalypse: Jay the Matthew – former tax collector turned Savior’s scribe, the former dealer turned voice of the Biblical business, man; Kanye the Mark – follower of Peter, the son of the Roc boy; Spears the Luke – a figure of sacrifice, service and strength… representing the sacrificial Passion and Crucifixion, the simultaneous deification through self-denial; Gaga… and Gaga the Evangelist, John – on one hand, the youngest of them all, the metamouthpiece, the supernatural scribe, thee who writes into fruition the human capability to transcend the physical world in an unyielding move towards divinity, on the other, “The gospel of Gaga, as told in Born This Way, goes something like this: ‘Humanity will be damned by its own self-doubt until Gaga delivers us with the might of her music.'” #ew It means we’re riding in on the backs of our Four Evangelists of the Apopcalypse – it means the Good Word Goon Squad never beasted so bad.

 For twelve months… twelve, months – The Throne reigned supreme this year.
 From January through December, the sun never set on the crown #splendidisolation.